quotientbot/blogposts/faq/tagcheck.md

+**Do you have any of the following questions?**

+- What is Quotient's tagcheck?
+- How do I setup tagcheck?
+- How to setup tagcheck channel with required mentions?
+- How to setup autodelete in tagcheck?

+This article explains about everything you want to know about Quotient's tagcheck system.

 Quotient's Tagcheck has proven to be a very useful functionality for esports servers who host regular scrims or tournaments.
 It basically allows you to setup tagchecks in a channel where users will then paste their registration formats and Quotient will accept or deny their formats according to the number of required mentions.

 Command Structure:

 ```
 [tagcheck|tc]